 The First Step:

-For most children and adults, the best way to screen for celiac disease is with the Tissue Transglutaminase IgA antibody, plus an IgA antibody in order to ensure that the patient generates enough of this antibody to render the celiac disease test accurate.
+For most children and adults, the best way to test for celiac disease is with the Tissue Transglutaminase IgA antibody, plus an IgA antibody in order to ensure that the patient generates enough of this antibody to render the celiac disease test accurate.

 For young children (around age 2 years or below), Deamidated Gliadin IgA and IgG antibodies should also be included.
 All celiac disease blood tests require that you be on a gluten-containing diet to be accurate.
-Tissue Transglutaminase Antibodies (tTG-IgA) – The tTG-IgA test will be positive in about 98% of patients with celiac disease who are on a gluten-containing diet.
-This is called the test’s sensitivity measures how correctly it identifies those with the disease.
+Tissue Transglutaminase Antibodies (tTG-IgA) – the tTG-IgA test will be positive in about 98% of patients with celiac disease who are on a gluten-containing diet.
+The test’s sensitivity measures how correctly it identifies those with the disease.
 The same test will come back negative in about 95% of healthy people without celiac disease.
-This is called the test’s specificity refers to how accurately it is able to identify those without the disease.
+The test’s specificity refers to how accurately it is able to identify those without the disease.
 The tTG test is the most sensitive test for celiac disease.
 Though rare, this means patients with celiac disease could have a negative antibody test result.

 There is also a slight risk of a false positive test result, especially for people with associated autoimmune disorders like type 1 diabetes, autoimmune liver disease, Hashimoto’s thyroiditis, psoriatic or rheumatoid arthritis, and heart failure, who do not have celiac disease.